Women in Asset Management: Better Career Outcomes

 Regardless of whether you have your sights set on asset management or another industry, the most important question you need to ask yourself is: what does success look like?

 What is your ultimate career objective?
-Do you want to be a chief executive or a chief investment officer?
-Perhaps you want to do a client-based role, lead a team or develop a brand-new product?
+Do you want to be a Chief Executive or a Chief Investment Officer?
+Perhaps you want to do a client-based role, lead a team or develop a new product?
 Do you see yourself working for a large, international organisation or a boutique?

-If you don’t define success, it can be very difficult to achieve it.
+If you don’t define success, if can be very difficult to achieve it.

 Based on what your ultimate career objective is, what professional qualification or qualifications will help you achieve it?